dotnet/aspnetcore/README.md

    * Most applications developers don't need to use this directly, but you can do so if you want to implement your own functionality that involves calling Node.js code from .NET at runtime.
    * Find [documentation and usage examples here](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.NodeServices#microsoftaspnetcorenodeservices).
  * `Microsoft.AspNetCore.SpaServices`
-   * This provides infrastructure that's generally useful when building Single Page Applications (SPAs) with technologies such as Angular 2 or React (for example, server-side prerendering and webpack middleware).
+   * This provides infrastructure that's generally useful when building Single Page Applications (SPAs) with technologies such as Angular or React (for example, server-side prerendering and webpack middleware).
 Internally, it uses the `NodeServices` package to implement its features.
    * Find [documentation and usage examples here](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.SpaServices#microsoftaspnetcorespaservices).
  * `Microsoft.AspNetCore.AngularServices`
-   * This builds on the `SpaServices` package and includes features specific to Angular 2.
+   * This builds on the `SpaServices` package and includes features specific to Angular.
 Currently, this includes validation helpers.
    * The code is [here](https://github.com/aspnet/JavaScriptServices/tree/dev/src/Microsoft.AspNetCore.AngularServices).
 You'll find a usage example for [the validation helper here](https://github.com/aspnet/JavaScriptServices/blob/dev/samples/angular/MusicStore/wwwroot/ng-app/components/admin/album-edit/album-edit.ts).

 There was previously a `Microsoft.AspNetCore.ReactServices` but this is not currently needed - all applicable functionality is in `Microsoft.AspNetCore.SpaServices`, because it's sufficiently general.
 We might add a new `Microsoft.AspNetCore.ReactServices` package in the future if new React-specific requirements emerge.